microsoft/health-architectures/IoMT/IoMTandTeamsPatientApp.md

 ### IoMT Connector for Azure and Microsoft Teams Patient App

 When combining the [IoMT Connector for Azure](https://github.com/microsoft/iomt-fhir), Azure API for FHIR, and Microsoft Teams customers can enable multiple care solutions.
 Below is the conceptual architecture for enabling IoMT connector, FHIR and Microsoft Teams Patient App.
-We can even embed Power BI Dashbaords inside the Microsoft Teams client.
-For more information on embeding Power BI in Microsoft Team visit [here.](https://powerbi.microsoft.com/en-us/blog/power-bi-teams-up-with-microsoft-teams/)
+We can even embed Power BI Dashboards inside the Microsoft Teams client.
+For more information on embedding Power BI in Microsoft Team visit [here.](https://powerbi.microsoft.com/en-us/blog/power-bi-teams-up-with-microsoft-teams/)

 #### IoMT Connector and Team Reference Architecture